 If you apply as a primary carer, you also need documents about the person you care for.
 You must provide proof:

-- of their current immigration status, eg their passport, birth certificate or adoption certificate
+- of their current immigration status, for example their passport, birth certificate or adoption certificate

-- they are dependent on you, eg court orders or care responsibilities
+- they are dependent on you, for example court orders or care responsibilities

-- they are living in the UK, eg tenancy agreements, utility bills or bank statements
+- they are living in the UK, for example tenancy agreements, utility bills or bank statements

 - that ‘self-sufficient’ children who are European Economic Area (EEA) nationals are financially independent and have full health insurance in the UK